 And like a virus, these selfish acts get passed down to the next generation and accepted as tolerable.
 Or worse, the norm.
 And finally, when someone outside the culture poses a rational opposition, there is no law, deterrent, or penalty in place to help them.
 Frustration eventually causes the opposer to fight back without poise, sometimes lowering themselves verbally or physically to the emotional terrorist’s ‘level’….

 And ta da!
 The lines where who started the process or whose “fault” it is get very blurry.
-Their well rehearsed, well crafted, and never ending game of “hot potato” where it’s always someone else’s fault wins every time due to the inevitable forfeit from those who see its futility.
+A well rehearsed, well crafted, and never ending game of “hot potato” where it’s always someone else’s fault wins every time due to the inevitable forfeit from those who see its futility.

 Where it really gets ugly is the more serious Sociopath or ‘B’ personality disorders.